 Hello, I’m Dr Nina Francis

-When I experienced what was then called ‘gender disappointment’ but now ISRia it was like nothing I’d ever experienced before, it was horrendous, and undoubtedly changed my life.
+When I experienced what was then called ‘gender disappointment’ but we now know it as RIFis.
+It was like nothing I’d ever experienced before, it was horrendous, and undoubtedly changed my life.
 I decided it was simply not okay that parents were feeling all the really difficult, complex and overwhelming feelings of 'gender disappointment’ yet were being left to do it completely alone.
 No scientifically backed information and research to draw on, no care pathways for those who were suffering, nothing.
-‘Gender disappointment’, or ISRia, hit me hardest 10 years ago in 2015 and from then everything I have done has been working towards the creation of this website, our course, and community space ‘The Shared Path’ and soon to be published book.
-I work closely with the amazing Dr Lindsay McMillan and together we are committed to bringing support to parents and education to health care professionals.
+My experience of RIFis hit me hardest about 10 years ago.
+And from then, all my research and passion to ignite the conversation and provide support to those who experience this phenomenon, has led to the creation of this website, the RIFis Pathway Courses, podcast, community space, and soon to be published book.
+I am committed to bringing research informed support to parents and education to health care professionals.

 And you are so warmly welcomed to this space, it has been created for you.

-Why 'Gender Disappointment', Now ISRia, Can Feel So Hard
+Why 'Gender Disappointment', Now RIFis, Can Feel So Hard

 For many parents, ’gender disappointment’ which is now called